ZTanvir/fem-typing-speed-test/README.md

 ## Getting Started

-To get a local copy of this project up and running, follow these steps.
+To get a local copy of this project up and running, follow these steps

 ### Prerequisites